strike65/SwiftyStats/README.md

 ![Version](https://img.shields.io/badge/version-0.0.2-green.svg) ![Language](https://img.shields.io/badge/language-Swift_3-blue.svg) ![DevelopmentPlatform](https://img.shields.io/badge/Development_Platform-macos-red.svg)
 # SwiftyStats
 SwiftyStats is a generic statistical framework completely written in Swift 3.
-The framework is basically a port from an existing Objective C framework I'written years ago.
-The original framework includes often used statistical routines such as
+The framework is basically a port from an existing Objective C framework I've written years ago.
+The original framework includes often used statistical routines.

-- Descriptive Statistics
-- Frequency Tables
-- Hypothesis Testing
-- PDF, CDF and Quantile functions of most common probability distributions

 # Installation
 To include the framework in your project, just clone the repo and add SwiftyStats to your project.
 Don't forgett to aupdate your build phases (Target Dependencies) and link your target against SwiftyStats.